AlexzxelA/hello-world/README.md

  - Copy the command from the email.
 It should look like this: `beame creds createDeveloper --developerFqdn ndfxfyerylk6uvra.v1.beameio.net --uid 1d138bfc-4a37-48e7-a60d-0190037fda5f`
  - Run `beame servers startFirstBeameNode` it will print out to you something that looks like this:
 `Server started on https://fdddr5ggsyzhk6m8.v1.r.p.edge.eu-central-1b-1.v1.p.beameio.net this is a publicly accessible address`

 ***
-Our demo has two features, chat, or file server:
- - To access the chat, just copy the URL to your browser.
-(By the way, you can freely send it to other people on other networks.
-The server is global and the TLS is real).
- - To access the file share function, open the `url/shared`.

-***
 ## Getting Started - Windows